codeloaf/pi-dash/README.md

 Then, open your web browser and navigate to `http://localhost:5001`.

+## Credits:
+Initial development of Pi-dash was done by [Codeloaf](https://github.com/codeloaf).
+It has since been transferred to this repository for ongoing maintenance, as the original author is not currently active on GitHub.

 ## Disclaimer

 This project is not associated with the official [Pi-hole](https://pi-hole.net/) project.
 Pi-hole is a registered trademark of Pi-hole LLC.